dantaayy/choreo-capstone/README.md

 # choreo-capstone

-###### This project will be an API to grab all of a clients accounts and recent credit card transactions
+This project will be an API to grab all of a clients accounts and recent credit card transactions

-PROJECT DESCRIPTION

 ## Competencies